Great Beaver Paddle Festival

 Great Beaver Paddle Festival Locations on Beaver Dam Lake:

 Waterworks Park – Headquarters Park and Site of Information and Registration Booth.
 Kayak/Canoe dock/launch.
 Food/Beverages.
-Entertainment.
+Concessions, refreshments & an ADA playground.

 Edgewater Park – One of the Destinations on the Water Trail Maps.
-Shuttle Bus Stop.
+Observation tower available.

 Fish Camp - One of the Destinations on the Water Trail Maps.
-Route of 3 Mile Paddle (Waterworks Park to Fish Camp – Take it Either Way).
-Shuttle Bus Stop.
+Ending point of 3 Mile Paddle (Waterworks Park to Fish Camp.

-Tahoe Park - One of th Destinations on Water Trail Maps.
-Shuttle bus stop.
+Tahoe Park - One of the Destinations on Water Trail Maps.
+This stop has restrooms.